-If you are employed in industry, and hope to be sponsored by your employer to study on a course listed in the UCAS Directory, you must apply through UCAS in the normal way.
+If you are employed in industry, and hope to be sponsored by your employer to study on a course listed on the UCAS website, you must apply through UCAS in the normal way.
 If however you wish to apply to Brunel only, you or your employer may want to contact us direct in the first instance before submitting your UCAS form.

 Applying for second year entry

 If you are interested in applying for direct entry into the second year of a course, please contact us directly to discuss whether it will be possible and your specific requirements if applicable.
 Typically, applicants will be required to meet the first year entry criteria.